-3.47-DEPOSITING COLLECTED FUNDS
+8.38-DEPOSITING COLLECTED FUNDS

 From time to time, staff members may collect funds in the course of their employment.
-It is the responsibility of any staff member to deposit such funds they have collected daily into the appropriate accounts for which they have been collected.
-The Superintendent or his/her designee shall be responsible for determining the need for receipts for funds collected and other record keeping requirements and of notifying staff of the requirements.
+It is the responsibility of any staff member to deposit such funds they have collected at least weekly into the appropriate accounts for which they have been collected.
+The Superintendent or his/her designee shall be responsible for determining the need for receipts for funds collected and other record keeping requirements and for notifying staff of the requirements.